These Are Leadership’s Heaviest Burdens

 Sometimes it can feel like everyone and everything wants a piece of you, and that on some level you’re leaving everyone a little disappointed.

 Oftentimes, the people nearest the leader get rooked.
-One prominent leader I spoke with recalled the greatest regret of his life was failing to be at his wife’s bedside the evening before she died of cancer.
+One prominent leader I spoke with recalled that the greatest regret of his life.
+He was failing to be at his wife’s bedside the evening before she died of cancer.
 Instead, he was on the other side of town speaking at an event.
 Being a good leader at work does not always equate to being an attentive spouse or parent at home.

 Faced with mounting responsibility, many leaders push their own health to the bottom of the priority list and become self-neglectful.
 Workaholism is commonplace for those in leadership roles, who justify it as having a good “work ethic.”
 Self-care becomes virtually nonexistent, and diet and exercise fall down on the priority list.
 According to research cited in CEO Magazine, 82% of CEOs are overweight, 69% were found to be in “hopelessly poor physical condition,” and almost 60% were unable to even touch their toes.